dynamsoft-docs/license-server-docs/selfhosting/DLSonLinux.md

 >
 >    DLS binds the physical information of a machine.
 After DLS runs for the first time, you can not change the host machine.
 Since it is difficult to ensure that a service is deployed on a fixed physical machine on k8s, we do not recommend deploying DLS on k8s.
 >
 >    Some data in the DLS installation directory requires persistent storage.
 One way is to use the container like a virtual machine.
-If "docker stop <containerID>" was executed, use "docker restart <containerID>" to restart.
+If `docker stop <containerID>` was executed, use `docker restart <containerID>` to restart.
 >    Another way is to use [volume mounts](https://docs.docker.com/get-started/05_persisting_data/) or [bind mounts](https://docs.docker.com/get-started/06_bind_mounts/).

 ## Configuration